Hensh99/Voithy-App/Code-Review.md

 <mark>Answer:</mark>

-#### This code looks good overall.
+<p>This code looks good overall.
 It is using Express and body-parser to create a server and handle requests.
 It has two routes, one for getting a list of users and one for creating a new user.
-The code also handles errors gracefully by logging them to the console and responding with an appropriate status code and error message.
+The code also handles errors gracefully by logging them to the console and responding with an appropriate status code and error message.</p>

 #### This code is structured well and adheres to code standards.
 However, there are a few areas that could be improved.